Reflection-Driven Self-Optimization 6G Agentic AI RAN via Simulation-in-the-Loop Workflows: Case Studies

-(2)~\textit{Throughput Gain.} Fig. \ref{fig_5}\subref{5-a} shows the framework's ability to escape local optima in integer programming-based resource allocation through iterative constraint refinement.
-Starting with an initial throughput of 420 Mbps (dashed green line), the Reflector Agent identifies uneven resource allocation where User 3 (Cell 1) monopolizes resources despite low efficiency.
-As shown in Fig. \ref{fig_5}\subref{5-a}, the agent implements a systematic optimization strategy: 1) In iteration 2, it adds a constraint limiting User 3's PRBs to $\leq$8, boosting throughput to 460 Mbps; 2) In iteration 3, it further restricts User 3's allocation to $\leq$4 PRBs while addressing User 2's inefficiency; 3) In iterations 4-5, it fine-tunes User 2's allocation to $\leq$2 PRBs.
-This progressive constraint refinement results in a final throughput of 492 Mbps (a 17.1\% gain over the baseline 425 Mbps).
-Unlike the baseline approach that stagnates due to local optima, our framework uses LLM-driven reasoning to prioritize high-impact constraints based on PRB efficiency metrics ($\textless$15 Mbps/PRB), achieving rapid convergence without destabilizing the network.
+Fig. \ref{fig_5}\subref{5-a} illustrates the framework's ability to escape local optima in integer-programming-based resource allocation through iterative constraint refinement.
+The baseline solver converges to a suboptimal throughput of 425 Mbps due to rigid problem formulation and an inability to diagnose resource inefficiencies.
+In the first iteration, the Reflector Agent analyzes the simulation output and identifies that User 3 (Cell 1) monopolizes PRBs despite exhibiting low spectral efficiency.
+Acting on this diagnostic feedback, the agent progressively tightens constraints: Iteration 2 caps User 3's allocation at no more than 8 PRBs, boosting throughput to 460 Mbps; Iteration 3 reduces the cap to 4 PRBs while addressing User 2's inefficiency; and Iterations 4 and 5 fine-tune User 2's allocation to no more than 2 PRBs.
+This progressive refinement culminates in a final throughput of 492 Mbps, corresponding to a 17.1\% gain over the baseline.
+Unlike open-loop planners that accept solver convergence as final, our framework continuously validates outcomes, diagnoses bottlenecks, and autonomously redirects the search space toward globally superior solutions.